huggingface/blog/README.md

 You can use the [community blog editor](https://huggingface.co/new-blog) which has a preview function.

-Or check out this [assistant space](https://huggingface.co/spaces/derek-thomas/hugging-face-blog-assistant) to help with rending some of the tricky markdown like:
+Or check out this [assistant space](https://huggingface.co/spaces/derek-thomas/hugging-face-blog-assistant) to help with rendering some tricky markdown blocks like:
 - Inserting caption figures with image tables
 - Tip formatting
 - Inserting clickable references